Intestinal Transplant

 Transplant Education

 You and your caregivers will participate in transplant education classes to learn more about the experience, the medications you will need, and how to address your physical and emotional needs before and after transplant.
-If you need to temporarily relocate to the Durham, NC, area for your treatment, a transplant coordinator can also assist you in gathering resources and support.
+If you need to temporarily relocate to the Durham, NC, area for your treatment, a transplant coordinator and a social worker can also assist you in gathering resources and support.

 Recovery